NewYaroslav/obfy/README.md

 #define OBFY_END_CODE } catch(std::shared_ptr<obfy::base_rvholder>& r) { return *r; } catch (...) {throw;}
 ```

 In order to support for "return"-ing a value from the current obfuscated block we need a special variable `__rvlocal`.
-At later stages this value will be populated with meaningful values as a result of executing the code of the `RETURN` macro (which will "throw" a value with type of `std::shared_ptr<obfy::base_rvholder>`).
+At later stages this value will be populated with meaningful values as a result of executing the code of the `OBFY_RETURN` macro (which will "throw" a value with type of `std::shared_ptr<obfy::base_rvholder>`).
 The `OBFY_END_CODE` will catch this specific value and handle it appropriately, while all other values thrown will be re-thrown in order to not to disturb the client code's exception handling.

 #### Value and numerical wrappers